-Our guided trips are equipped with high performance composite kayaks made by SEDA, Jackson Kayak, Delta,
+Our guided trips are equipped with high performance touring kayaks made by top names such as

-along with sealed hatches to keep your items protected.
-These are top of the line boats.
+easy, along with sealed hatches to keep your items protected.
+Our fleet contains these

 What is included on a guided trip?

 Guided trips are all inclusive.
-You will get personalized service, the best equipment, freshly prepared
+You will get personalized service, great equipment, freshly prepared and tasty meals,

 about kayaking, or are a first time paddler, we recommend a guided trip.

-I donít know how to swim.
+I don't know how to swim.
 Can I still go?

-Although it is extremely beneficial to know how to swim, it is not necessary.
+Although it is extremely beneficial to know how to swim and will greatly aid in your safety, it is your choice.
 Swimming, in most cases,

 is optional.
 Nature can be unpredictable though, and there is always the possibility of capsizing.
-We take
+Cold water and swift currents

-trained in river rescue techniques, as well as First Aid and CPR.
-They know how to read currents, keep you upright,
+are trained in river rescue techniques, as well as First Aid and CPR.
+They know how to read currents, and can help get you back

 Is there white water?
 Will I tip over?

-The Colorado is a big cold river, and there can be strong currents, eddies, hidden obstacles, and other unforeseen
+Colorado is a big cold river, and there can be strong currents, eddies, hidden obstacles, and other unforeseen circumstances

-circumstances that may pose a threat.
-Our guides are prepared for this and will steer you in the right direction for
+that may pose a threat.
+Our guides are prepared for this and will help steer you in the right direction for a memorable experience.

 Will I get wet?